 Figure 1.
-Upper: These are the K-band magnitude number counts for KROSS, its parent catalogue and an estimate of the parent population normalised to the number of galaxies in each.
-The parent population is a random sample of 3000 K-band selected galaxies sourced from the VIDEO survey (dotted, Jarvis et al. 2013) with $K{AB} < 22.5$ and with a photometric redshift in the range z = 0.8 - 1.0 to match KROSS.
+Upper: these are the K-band magnitude number counts for KROSS, its parent catalogue and an estimate of the parent population normalized to the number of galaxies in each.
+The parent population is a random sample of 3000 K-band selected galaxies sourced from the VIDEO survey (dotted, Jarvis et al. 2013) with $K{AB} < 22.5$ and with a photometric redshift in the range z = 0.8-1.0 to match KROSS.
 Also displayed is the combined KROSS parent catalogue of all galaxies with spectroscopic redshifts (plus HiZELS) within our survey fields and those that were actually targeted.
 The parent sample to KROSS is brighter than the underlying population, as you would expect, but the KROSS targets well sample this.
-The K-band magnitude distribution of the HiZELS galaxies only, is flatter than the parent sample and so they represent 43% of the K > 22.5 galaxies, reflecting their SFR selection.
-Lower: The distribution of r - z colour.
-Again, the parent population is sourced from the VIDEO survey (dotted) with K < 22.5 and with a photometric redshift in the range z = 0.8 - 1.0.
+The K-band magnitude distribution of the HiZELS galaxies only, is flatter than the parent sample and so they represent 43 per cent of the K > 22.5 galaxies, reflecting their SFR selection.
+Lower: the distribution of r - z colour.
+Again, the parent population is sourced from the VIDEO survey (dotted) with K < 22.5and with a photometric redshift in the range z = 0.8-1.0.
 This demonstrates that the parent sample to KROSS has a lower proportion of red galaxies than the underlying population, which is likely because it is easier to obtain spectroscopic redshifts for relatively dust-free star-forming, and therefore blue, emission line galaxies, rather than those that are passive or obscured.
 Again the KROSS targets well sample this.

-densities similar to (or generally greater than) the density of IFUs within the KMOS field of view i.e. > 0.62 galaxies per square arcminute.
-The observed pointings are those with the greatest number of high priority galaxies.
+KMOS field of view i.e. >0.62 galaxies per square arcminute.
+The observed pointings are those with the greatest number of highpriority galaxies.
 We note that the pointings are not overdense structures of galaxies at the same redshift but are regions densely sampled by spectroscopic redshift surveys.
-The number of galaxies satisfying the spectroscopic redshift cut for each field are
+The number of galaxies satisfying the spectroscopic redshift cut for each field are given in